 Blaas were actually brought over from France by the Huguenots when they immigrated to Ireland.
 They brought their special white flour with them and taught the locals how to make the blaas.
-Aren’t you glad this simple recipe is still around today?
+Check out more information about the Irish blaas here.

 The Irish often enjoy buttered blaas stuffed with Irish bacon at breakfast, but they also use them for sandwiches such as the chip butty (aka French fry sandwich!).
 I think blaas taste great on their own, but making them into a sandwich really takes them to the next level!